Visiting Students Program 2023-2024 Academic Year

 - $150 Administrative Fee (submitted electronically via credit card; non-refundable)

 We must receive all of your paperwork at least four weeks before the start of your scheduled rotation to avoid the automatic drop of your elective in VSLO.

 Georgetown University SOM/MedStar Health are unable to offer complementary housing assistance for visiting students.
 The AAMC suggests rotatingroom.com or housinganywhere.com for temporary housing accommodations.
 Please find below two Housing Guides that we hope will be of assistance as you plan for your visiting rotation– keep in mind that these are most applicable to rotations at MedStar Georgetown University Hospital.
 Students scheduled for rotations at other Georgetown/MedStar sites will want to consider housing options in closer proximity to that site.

 This guide includes feedback & data from DC residents at large, but the ratings found on pages 2, 5, 10, etc. are direct & specific feedback from only GUSOM students.

 Housing Guide provided by GUSOM Admissions

-Needlestick Injury Notice: If you are involved in a needlestick injury while rotating at Georgetown University Hospital, you will need to go to the Emergency Room for immediate care.
+If you are involved in a needlestick injury while rotating at a MedStar Health or GUSOM affiliated site, you will need to go to Occupational Health or the Emergency Room for immediate care.

-** Please note: You or your home institution is responsible for all costs associated with any needlestick injuries.
-Georgetown University School of Medicine and Georgetown University Hospital is not responsible for the cost of care for any needlestick injuries.
+** Please note: You or your home institution are responsible for all costs associated with any needlestick injuries.
+Georgetown University School of Medicine and MedStar Health are not responsible for the cost of care for any needlestick injuries.